Zombies!!!FilmsBiologyVampiresReligionMisc

 1. A Virus.
 By far the most natural-seeming cause of a disease is a virus.
 Perhaps human-created, or perhaps the result of a natural freak.
 This virus infects the blood and saliva... so that getting bitten, like rabies, causes infection.
 The virus attacks the body and eventually is fatal, at which point braindeath appears to stimulate the virus into a second phase: It alters brain activity in a precise way, taking control, and therefore somehow causing the dead to rise, seemingly alive again.
 No zombie film has depicted a cure or vaccination against such a disease, and no people have been found to be naturally immune.

 2. Generic Science Paranoia 1: 'Radiation' causes the disease.
-In Night of the Living Dead radiation from a space probe may cause the epidemic.
+In Night of the Living Dead radiation from a space probe that returned to Earth may be the cause of the epidemic.
 All the recently deceased return to life.
 There is no need for this to 'spread', it is simply universal.
-As our brainwaves can be measured in hertz, and parts of the human body are reactive to different frequencies of radiation, it stands to reason that some radiation can effect our brains in specific ways.
-This very specific radiation must alter a tiny part of the brain, which is not important enough to effect a living person.
+As our brainwaves can be measured in hertz, and parts of the human body are reactive to different frequencies of radiation, it stands to reason that some radiation can affect our brains in specific ways.
+This very specific radiation must alter a tiny part of the brain, which is not important enough to affect a living person.
 Perhaps some primitive part of the brain that is overridden by the cortex.
 When the person dies, the part of the brain modified by the radiation becomes the centre of brain activity, thus determining the pattern of brain activity.
 This primitive behaviour involves the person trying to eat, or kill, the living.

 3. Generic Science Paranoia 2: A man-made substance or virus causes the outbreak.
 It is often poisonous and fatal, killing those who come into contact with it.
 It behaves like a virus, so that infected people generate more of the substance, and therefore it spreads.
 The rest is similar to Method 1 above.